McLargo/python-lessons/docs/advanced/lambda_functions.md

 They can contain only one expression, so they are not best suited for functions with control flow statements.

+## Misused

+Lambda functions help to write is just one line, code that would require a bunch of lines.
+It can make the code less readable.
+They are very useful, but overuse can make the code difficult to understand.

 ## Use with functions like map(), max(), etc

 Functions like map() can be used with lambda functions.
 In that case, map() will